-- Pyrethrins can cause anemia and disrupts the normal functioning of sex hormones.
+- Pyrethrins can cause anemia and disrupt the normal functioning of sex hormones.

 - The EPA classifies pyrethrins as “likely to be human carcinogens” because they cause thyroid tumors in laboratory tests.
 Farmers who use pyrethrins have an increased risk of developing leukemia.